 During the first attack on december 25th 1944, 36thAIR veteran Bob Kauffman witnessed something he would never forget: the death of soldiers Lester A. Wertman and Lt.
-Theodore Mellitz.
+Leonard Mellitz.

 Bob pointed out the spot where they both got killed and each time we were standing there he said, that it was such a dreadfull site….Those two brave soldiers lying on a boxcar, killed by a tankgrenade.
 The horrifying thing for Bob was, that he had to pass that boxcar several times during the attacks on Grandmenil, and each time he saw the lifeless bodies of his buddies.

 A couple of years ago, we had familymembers visiting the Grandmenil area.
 And we were hoping to give those men a face.

 In august 2017 we got the first picture, the one of Lester Wertman.

 “As the signal was given to move forward, the column began emerging from the cover of the woods.
 Ahead of us was a long descending roadway with the village of Grandmenil lying at the foot, already on fire from the artillery shells that were falling into it and the reports of the explosions echoing back and forth across the valley.”